-The Board and the Corporate Governance and Nominating Committee believe that all director nominees should exhibit certain general qualifications such as having the highest professional and personal ethics consistent with Allegion's Code of Conduct, demonstrating innovative thinking, a commitment to building shareholder value, and sufficient time to effectively carry out the duties as Director.
+The Board and the Corporate Governance and Nominating Committee believe that all director nominees should exhibit certain general qualifications such as having the highest professional and personal ethics consistent with Allegion's Code of Conduct, demonstrating innovative thinking, a commitment to building shareholder value, and sufficient time to effectively carry out the duties as director.

-In addition, the Board should possess a varied and balanced mix of skills, business and leadership experience, broad experience and viewpoints that are aligned with the Company's seamless access strategy as well as current and expected future business needs.
+In addition, the Board should possess a varied and balanced mix of skills, business and leadership experience, broad experience and viewpoints that are aligned with the Company's long-term business strategy, as well as current and expected future business needs.

-The table below summarizes how these qualifications and experiences are linked to our Company's core business needs and priorities.
-If any individual director is not listed as having a particular attribute, it does not signify a director's lack of ability to contribute in that area.
+The table below and the biographies that appear later in this Proxy Statement summarize how these qualifications and experiences are linked to our Company's core business needs and priorities.
+If any individual director nominee is not listed as having a particular attribute, it does not signify his or her lack of ability to contribute in that area.

-Global Business / International The Company has more than 12,000 global employees in nearly 30 countries and sells its leading solutions in approximately 120 countries.
-Growing sales and operating in international markets supports the Company's strategy.
-Innovation / Technology Directors with expertise in disruptive technologies and combining software solutions with leading-edge physical products are critical to the Company's seamless access strategy.
-Knowledge and Skills Industrial / Manufacturing The Company is a leading global provider of security products and solutions.
-Directors with industrial and manufacturing experiences enable a better understanding of the Company's businesses and production capabilities.
-Capital Allocation Success of the Company's seamless access strategy is tied to its effective deployment of capital.
+Global Business / International The Company has more than 12,000 full-time global employees in more than 25 countries and sells its leading solutions across the world.
+Growing sales and operating in international markets support the Company's strategy.
+Innovation / Technology Directors with expertise in disruptive technologies and combining software solutions with leading-edge physical products are critical to the Company's strategy.
+Knowledge and Skills Industrial / Manufacturing The Company is a leading global provider of security and access products and solutions.
+Directors with industrial and manufacturing experience enable a better understanding of the Company's businesses and production capabilities.
+Capital Allocation Success of the Company's strategy is tied to its effective deployment of capital.
 Directors with broad P&L and operational experiences support this.
 Strategy / M&A Experience in business development and M&A provides the Board insight into developing and implementing strategies for growing our Company.
 Human Capital Management Experience in senior executive development, succession planning and compensation matters helps the Board effectively oversee the Company's efforts to recruit, retain and develop key talent.
 Business Leadership / Operations Experience serving as CEO or a senior executive as well as hands-on leadership experience in core management areas of operations are important qualifications for our directors.
 Experience Financial Services / Financial Expertise The Company believes having a deep understanding of finance, financial services and financial reporting is important to help guide the Company in building long-term shareholder value.
-Boards of Other Public Companies Service on the boards and committees of other public companies is valuable for director nominees and directors, as these experiences can help them identify trends and best practices around corporate governance, enterprise risk, board- management engagement and innovative thinking.
+Boards of Other Public Companies Service on the boards and committees of other public companies is valuable for director nominees and directors, as these experiences can help them identify trends and best practices around corporate governance, enterprise risk, board-management engagement and innovative thinking.

-Kirk Hachigian Susan Main Steven Mizell Nicole Parent Haughey Lauren Peters Ellen Rubin John Stone Dev Vardhan
+Susan L. Main Steven C. Mizell Nicole Parent Haughey Lauren B. Peters Ellen Rubin Gregg C. Sengstack John H. Stone Dev Vardhan

 Knowledge and Skills

-Global Business / International ٠ • • • • •
+Global Business / International • • • • • •

-Innovation / Technology • • ٠ • • • • •
+Innovation / Technology • • • • • • • •

-Industrial / Manufacturing • • ٠ • •
+Industrial / Manufacturing • • • • •

-Capital Allocation • • • • • •
+Capital Allocation • ٠ • • • •

-Strategy / M&A • • ٠ • • • • •
+Strategy / M&A • • • • • • • •

-Human Capital Management • • • • • • •
+Human Capital Management • ٠ ٠ • • • •